shopware/docs/guides/plugins/plugins/framework/data-handling/entities-via-attributes.md

 All field types are defined in the [`FieldType`](https://github.com/shopware/shopware/blob/trunk/src/Core/Framework/DataAbstractionLayer/Attribute/FieldType.php) class.

-We also provide a list of special field-types, which implement a specific behavior.
-They have an own php attribute class, for example, the `AutoIncrement` or `ForeignKey` field.
+We also provide a list of special field types, which implement a specific behavior.
+They have their own PHP attribute class, for example the `AutoIncrement` or `ForeignKey` field.

 ```php
 #[Entity('attribute_entity')]